 Regional Breakdown: What to Expect by Area

-Northern Australia (Cairns, Darwin, and Northern Queensland)
+Northern Australia (Cairns, Darwin, Northern Queensland)

 East Coast and Subtropical Regions (Brisbane, Gold Coast, Sydney)